Agriculture, Horticulture, Forestry, Food, Nutrition and Consumer Sciences. July 2016 revision.

-In today’s global marketplace individuals seeking to take managerial responsibility in a dairy farming or allied business must have enhanced business, marketing and management skills to complement their practical experience.
-New entrants will need both technical and managerial skills in order to embrace new methods of livestock management and ensure global food security for the future.
-The FdSc Agriculture with Dairy Herd Management will introduce the principles of human resource management and the influence of global markets on the UK dairy industry alongside equipping students with up to date scientific and technical understanding.
-The programme aims to produce graduates with high levels of scientific, agricultural and communication skills in order to meet the skills gap identified by several industry commentators and ensure the continued high levels of employability enjoyed by Reaseheath graduates.
+In today’s global marketplace individuals seeking to take managerial responsibility in a farming or allied business must have enhanced business, marketing and management skills to complement their practical experience.
+New entrants will need both technical and managerial skills in order to embrace new methods of land management and ensure global food security for the future.
+The FdSc Agriculture will introduce the principles of human resource management and the influence of global markets on UK agriculture and aims to produce graduates with high levels of scientific, agricultural and communication skills in order to meet the skills gap identified by several industry commentators and ensure the continued high levels of employability enjoyed by Reaseheath graduates.

-The FdSc Agriculture with Dairy Herd Management award aims to provide the following:
+The FdSc Agriculture award aims to provide the following:

-• To enable students to progress in a professional career within the dairy industry.
+To enable students to progress in a professional career within the agricultural industry.

-• To develop an awareness of local and global market opportunities for dairy products.
+To develop an awareness of local and global market opportunities for agricultural commodities.

-• To develop student’s business skills needed to manage and solve problems associated with dairy farming businesses.
+To develop student’s business skills needed to manage and solve problems associated with farming businesses.

-• To enable students to take an honours degree conversion programme
+To enable students to undertake an honours degree conversion programme.

-Key knowledge areas are a firm grasp of the underlying scientific principles of dairy cow production, and an understanding of business evaluation and planning.
+Key knowledge areas are a firm grasp of the underlying scientific principles of crop and animal production, and an understanding of business evaluation and planning.
 Techniques such as benchmarking, recording financial and physical performance and staff management.
 The role of UK agriculture in global food production, its impact on the environment and the development of sustainable land management techniques.

 FHEQ Level 4; underlying scientific principles, evaluation of production systems, appreciation of financial consequences of decision making taught in:

-FHEQ Level 5; application of scientific principles to specific problems within livestock or forage production, ability to investigate, evaluate data and draw conclusions in order to inform professional practice, business planning.
+FHEQ Level 5; application of scientific principles to specific problems within livestock or crop production, ability to investigate, evaluate data and draw conclusions in order to inform professional practice, business planning.
 Taught in:

 Cognitive skills will be expected to develop over the two years of the programme, starting with descriptive and explanatory skills and progressing on to the development of analytical and evaluative skills.
 Throughout the programme students will be expected to apply new knowledge to real life business situations in order to evaluate the best options for positive welfare, sustainability and production outcomes.